-The applicant shall demonstrate the ability to perform as pilot-incommand of a free balloon the procedures and manoeuvres prescribed in regulation 98(2) with a degree of competency appropriate to the privileges granted to the holder of a free balloon pilot licence, and to-
+The applicant shall demonstrate the ability to perform as pilot-incommand of a free balloon the procedures and manoeuvres prescribed in regulation 100(2) with a degree of competency appropriate to the privileges granted to the holder of a free balloon pilot licence, and to-

-- (a) recognise and manage threats and errors; - (b) operate the free balloon within its limitations; - (c) complete all manoeuvres with smoothness and accuracy; - (d) exercise good judgement and airmanship; - (e) apply aeronautical knowledge; and - (f) maintain control of the free balloon at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured.
+- (a) recognise and manage Threats and Errors Management or TEM; - (b) operate the free balloon within its limitations; - (c) complete all manoeuvres with smoothness and accuracy; - (d) exercise good judgement and airmanship; - (e) apply aeronautical knowledge; and - (f) maintain control of the free balloon at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured.

-100. Privileges and limitations of free balloon pilot licence
+101. Privileges and limitations of free balloon pilot licence

-(1) Subject to compliance with the requirements prescribed in regulations 18, 20, 22(1), and 98(3), the privileges of the holder of a free balloon pilot licence shall perform the duties of the pilot-incommand of any free balloon provided that the licence holder has operational experience in hot air or gas balloons as appropriate.

-(2) Before exercising the privileges at night, the licence holder shall comply with the requirements prescribed in regulation 98(3)
+(1) Subject to compliance with the requirements prescribed in regulations 19, 21, 23,24, and 100(3), the privileges of the holder of a free balloon pilot licence shall perform the duties of the pilot-in- command of any free balloon provided that the licence holder has operational experience in hot air or gas balloons as appropriate.
+(2)Before exercising the privileges at night, the licence holder shall comply with the requirements prescribed in regulation 98(3)

-101. Renewal requirement for balloon pilot licence
+102. Renewal requirements for balloon pilot licence

-A holder of a balloon pilot licence may apply for renewal of the licence where he or she has logged 3 hours, including 3 launches and landings, as PIC within the six months preceding the date of application for renewal.
+A holder of a balloon pilot licence may apply for renewal of the licence where he or she has logged 3 hours, including 3 launches and landings, as PIC within the 6 months preceding the date of application for renewal.